matheusbrasil/rpi-zoom-midi-host/README.md

    Reboot the Pi once the interfaces have been enabled.

 4. Connect the VMP400 to the SPI pins (3V3, GND, SCLK, MOSI, MISO, CE0 and BCM18 for the backlight) and plug the Zoom pedal and M-Vave controller into the USB ports.
+Refer to the [VMP400 manual](https://cdn.velleman.eu/downloads/29/vmp400_a4v03.pdf) for the full pinout (LCD_RS → GPIO24, RST → GPIO25, LCD_CS → CE0).
 A powered hub is strongly recommended if the pedal draws additional current while enumerating.

 5. Clone this repository onto the Pi and follow the software setup instructions below.